 Keep it under 750 sq ft.

-California law exempts ADUs under 750 sq ft from certain impact fees.
-This threshold matters — confirm with us before finalizing your footprint.
+California law exempts ADUs under 750 sq ft from school impact fees under SB 543.
+This saves $2,000–$4,500.
+Confirm with us before finalizing your footprint.

 - 3